royquillca/royquillca/README.md

 <h1 align="center">Hi 👋, I'm Roy</h1>
 <h3 align="center">A passionate Data Scientist from Peru 🇵🇪</h3>

-- 🔭 I’m currently working on **[DaTaxi](https://lucianolarrea-pf-ds-home-f5yrsh.streamlit.app/)**, a team project. **[DaTaxi](https://lucianolarrea-pf-ds-home-f5yrsh.streamlit.app/)** is a powerful tool for analyzing the daily operation and market trends of taxis in New York.
-It can project future indicators of the market's most significant trends, allowing for strategic decision-making that anticipates future events and helps increase profit margins against competitors..
+- 🔭 I’m currently working on **[Matu](https://github.com/roquidev/Matu)**, a team project. **[Matu](https://github.com/roquidev/Matu** is a tour package centralizer to facilitate tourists to have the best experience and agencies to offer their services in one place...
+The web platform is being developed with the django framework and is currently under construction...The web platform is being developed with the django framework and is currently under construction...

-- 💬 Ask me about **Data Engineering, Data Scientist and Machine Learning**
+- 💬 Ask me about **Data Engineering, Data Scientist, Machine Learning** and all about **Python**

 - 📫 How to reach me **roquidata@gmail.com** | **royquillca@outlook.es**

+- 📌 You can also visit my secondary github repository to fin more projects that I'm developing on [roquidev](https://github.com/roquidev/)

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->